fghibellini/nix-haskell-monorepo/README.md

 # Nix Haskell Monorepo Tutorial

 I recently tried to create Nix setup for our Haskell monorepo at work.
 This tutorial documents the whole process.
 This is still experimental and any feedback is very welcome.
+If you find it hard to understand some part just open an issue.

 I absolutely recommend reading first [Gabriel's tutorial](https://github.com/Gabriel439/haskell-nix) on how to use Nix with Haskell in general.